 Learning an instrument is a wonderful skill to develop for a lifetime of enjoyment and it can lead to a professional career!
 Adults are often heard to say they wish they had learnt a musical instrument or they wish they hadn’t given up practising whatever instrument they were learning!

 Students who learn a musical instrument are encouraged to participate in the annual Mornington Community Music Camp, which is held in Term 3 and when they are ready, the school band is keen to welcome them!
-Performance opportunities are also available for our instrumentalists at each Assembly.
+Performance opportunities are also available for our instrumentalists and choir at each Assembly.

 Singing is a large component of the weekly Music lesson for all groups.
 It is an activity that has been shown to stimulate the whole brain and after all, their voice is the instrument that everyone carries with them!